 They should not have to apply for the role.
-But if more than one employee is interested in the same role, you must offer the role to any employees on maternity leave or Shared Parental Leave first.
+But if more than one employee is interested in the same role, you must offer the role to any employees on maternity leave, shared parental leave or adoption leave first.
 For all other employees, you must follow a fair process, for example holding interviews for the role.

 When you offer an employee another role, it must be:

 - a different role to the one they're currently doing – you'll need to explain how it's different